pcarbonn/fast_html/README.rst

-htmx_gen is a fast and minimalist HTML generator.
+fast_html is a fast, minimalist HTML generator.

 It is an alternative to templating engines, like Jinja, for use with, e.g., `htmx <https://htmx.org/>`__.